Platinumt3chnology/visual-recognition./getting-started.md

 The service can also identify many celebrities by name, and can provide a *knowledge graph* so that you can aggregate higher-level concepts.

+You can try out the updated Face model, which can provide more accurate results with facial analysis of age and gender.
+To use the beta model, replace `/v3/detect_faces` with `/v3/detect_faces_beta` in the command in the following step.
+{: tip}

 1. Download the sample <a target="_blank" href="https://watson-developer-cloud.github.io/doc-tutorial-downloads/visual-recognition/prez.jpg" download="prez.jpg">prez.jpg <img src="../../icons/launch-glyph.svg" alt="External link icon" title="External link icon" class="style-scope doc-content"></a> image.
 1. Issue the following command to the `POST /v3/detect_faces` method to upload and analyze the image.
 If you use your own image, the maximum size is 2 MB:
     - Replace `{api-key}` with the service credentials you copied earlier.